nbarnabee/100-days-of-code-journal/log.md

 **Today's Progress:** Continued reading about promises.
 Fiddled with small code snippets as I tried to figure out setTimeout and setInterval, reduce() and various other things.
 Completed a couple of CodeWars problems, but otherwise did not do any concrete work.

 **Thoughts:** I'd like to think that I learned something from playing around today, but I'm sure I haven't.
 I've already forgotten how I solved the setInterval countdown problem I set myself.
 Have not been getting nearly enough sleep lately.

+### Day 24: May 15, 2022

+**Today's Progress:** Caught up with the VODs, though since the class was mostly about interview prep, I'm not sure I'd call it "coding."
+Finished setting up WSL, caught up on my Anki, which I'd been neglecting, and did a lot of Codewars, including my first 5 kyu.

+**Thoughts:** It was quite a confidence boost to go back to easy 8's on Codewars and just knock them out of the park, one by one.
+The 5 kyu problem was also easy (though I did deliberately pick the "most solved" one), and my solution was not any worse than the top solutions -- and if we're considering scalability and Big O-type matters, mine was probably better.